 2) promoting awareness and understanding of the art of classical Japanese swordsmanship, specifically the art of Yagyu Shinkage Ryu kenjutsu

-Kajitsuka Sensei visiting his Canadian keikokai in Toronto in 2016.
+Kajitsuka Soke visiting his Canadian Yagyu Shinkage Ryu keikokai in Orangeville in 2016.

 We teach classes and conduct seminars in kenjutsu at various dojos in the Greater Toronto Area (GTA).
 We also run workshops for theatrical and film organizations such as Rapier Wit Stage Combat School, at martial arts expos like MMA Expo, and at fan conventions such as Anime North.